 The increase in research capacity in recent years, emphasising interdisciplinary and multidisciplinary research, positions the University as one of the most competitive of the eight publicly funded local tertiary institutions in education, the humanities and social sciences.

 EdUHK has four University- and 11 faculty-level research centres.
-Its academics and researchers have 178 ongoing projects with HK$111.8 million (as of June 2017) in funding provided by the Research Grants Council and other funding bodies, which is testament to EdUHK’s research capacity as a young and thriving University.
+Its academics and researchers have 175 ongoing projects with HK$105.8 million (in 2017/18) in funding provided by the Research Grants Council and other funding bodies, which is testament to EdUHK’s research capacity as a young and thriving University.

 Throughout the years, EdUHK has developed an extensive network of around 200 partnerships and collaborative relationships with government agencies, non-governmental organisations and universities across the globe.
 This includes exchange opportunities, joint degree programmes, consultancy projects, and research and knowledge transfer projects.
 This collaboration has mutual benefits for EdUHK and its partners in fostering cross-cultural and multi-cultural understanding, putting each side’s expertise to good use, and creating opportunities for knowledge creation, sharing and application.